Bryce Cotton: 2018–19 season: Second championship

-In the Wildcats' semi-final series against the Bullets, Cotton scored a game-high 22 points in an 89–59 win in game one and 19 points in an 84–79 win in game two, helping to sweep the series and move onto the NBL Grand Final.
-With a career-high 10 assists in game two, Cotton recorded his first career double-double.
+In game one of the Wildcats' semi-final series against the Bullets, Cotton scored a game-high 22 points in an 89–59 win.
+In game two, he had 19 points and a career-high 10 assists in an 84–79 win, as they swept the series and moved onto the NBL Grand Final.
 In game one of the grand final series against Melbourne United, despite going 4-of-16 from the field and 0-of-9 from three, Cotton had eight assists and seven rebounds to go with his 10 points in an 81–71 win.
 The Wildcats went on to lose game two 92–74 despite Cotton's 19 points and five 3-pointers.
 In game three, Cotton recorded 16 points and nine assists to help the Wildcats take a 2–1 lead in the series with a 96–67 win.
 In game four in Melbourne, Cotton scored a game-high 28 points in a 97–84 win, as Cotton claimed his second NBL championship in three years.
 In 31 games, he averaged 21.8 points, 4.0 rebounds, 3.7 assists and 1.3 steals per game.
 At the Wildcats MVP Ball, Cotton was crowned the Gordon Ellis Medalist as the club's Most Valuable Player for the 2018–19 season, becoming the ninth Wildcat to win back-to-back club MVP honors.